lxnt/SDL_pnglite/README.rst

 Notable differences from IMG_LoadPNG_RW():
 ==========================================

-- SDL_PIXELFORMAT_RGBA8888 is used instead of SDL_PIXELFORMAT_ABGR8888
-- Interlaced images are not accepted
-- 16 bit per channel are not accepted.
+- 16 bit per channel images are not accepted.

 Notable differences from IMG_SavePNG_RW():